 8. Romeu e Julieta

 Another Brazilian dessert and you will not believe how simple this star-crossed treat is.
-It is mainly two ingredients, guava paste, and cheese.
+It is mainly two ingredients, goibada (guava paste), and queijo de minas (brazilian cheese).

 But from seeing how it is used, it might as well be Brazil’s answer to peanut butter and jelly.